LivelyDismay/magnum-opus/faq.md

 ---

-### I can't build anything / how do I increase settlement size?
+### I can't build anything / How do I increase settlement size?

 If you can't build anything in Workshop mode, odds are you're at the Build Limit (that bar in the top right).
 To increase your build limit, approach a workshop and press Space, then Configure Build Limit.